Mitsu-bis/security-portfolio/Eternal-Blue-Write-Up.md

 So lets start with booting up the attack box, and the target machine.
-Please allow 3-5 minuites for both virtual machines to boot properly.
+Please allow 3-5 minutes for both virtual machines to boot properly.

-This write up will be broken into a few diffrent phases based off the diffrent MITRE ATT&CK Tactics used.
+This write up will be broken into a few different phases based off the different MITRE ATT&CK Tactics used.

 **Active Reconnaissance with Nmap (Recon)**

-lets start with some basic active recon using nmap.
+lets start with some basic active recon using Nmap.
 Specifically we want to enumerate the versioning of the service that is running on the target's ports.

 Start by scanning the Target Server to identify open ports.